spatialaudio/jackclient-python/README.rst

 Once you have installed the above-mentioned dependencies, you can use pip to download and install the latest release with a single command::

-   pip install JACK-Client --user
+   python3 -m pip install JACK-Client --user

 If you want to install it system-wide for all users (assuming you have the necessary rights), you can just drop the ``--user`` option.
+If you have installed the module already, you can use the ``--upgrade`` flag to get the newest release.

 To un-install, use::

-   pip uninstall JACK-Client
+   python3 -m pip uninstall JACK-Client

 If you want to avoid installation altogether, you can simply copy ``jack.py`` to your working directory (or to any directory in your Python path).